Police response times are improving!

 If an organisation reports out a low head count and best-in-class service?
 That’s usually not a cause for alarm.
 That’s a reason for shareholders to celebrate!
 The organisation is providing great service using limited resources–the definition of a highly productive system.
 Well done.

 So for me, the question comes down to sustainability.
 Is this performance coming at a cost we’ll end up paying for later on?
 Are there signs of chronic employee dissatisfaction or stress?
 Are there indications of customer service complaints?
 In my 4.5 years on the Council, we’ve heard nothing on either front.
-In fact, we’re told that officers feel great support at the community level and that complaints about the police are almost non-existent.
+In fact, we’re told that officers feel well-compensated, great support at the community level, morale is very good, and that complaints about the police are almost non-existent.

 In addition to selecting a new City Manager, and waiting for the new Police Chief to take office, the Council will also be looking at a new contract with the police at the end of this year.